prathvi-mehta/GDSC-2025/README.md

 2. Create a new branch (feature-branch)
 3. Commit your changes
 4. Push to your fork and create a pull request
-5. Please ensure your contributions align with the project’s goal and maintain clean, readable code.
+5. Please ensure your contributions align with the project's goal and maintain clean, readable code.

 ## 📜 License